10 Best Percy Jackson Books in Order and Things To Know About Them

 • Print Lenght: 432 pages

-The book was centered on Percy Jackson and his army of demigods who embarked on a mission to protect Mount Olympus, which was under attack by the Lord of Times, Kronos.
-They defeated Kronos and his army and set Luke free from Kronos, who possessed his body.
-Percy later got married to the love of his life Annabeth in the end.
+The Last Olympian is the fifth book in the Percy Jackson and the Olympians series.
+Described as exciting, entertaining, clever, and enjoyable by The New York Times, the book is centered on Percy Jackson and his army of demigods who embark on a mission to protect Mount Olympus following its attack by the Lord of Times, Kronos.
+After defeating Kronos and his army, Percy set his friend Luke whose body was possessed by Kronos, free.
+At the end, Percy marries the love of his life Annabeth.

 The Heroes of Olympus Series